Undergraduate Programs in CETA

 - Includes Electrical Engineering and Pre-Medicine Concentration Options

-- Includes Environmental Concentration Option
+- Includes Construction and Environmental Concentration Options

 Includes the following Concentration Options: